mcalla314/tkintertoy/docs/tutorial.rst

 It is hoped that with Tkintertoy, a Python instructor can quickly lead a young Python programmer out of the boring world of command-line interfaces and join the fun world of GUI programming.
-To see all ther widgets that Tkintertoy supports, run ttgallery.py.
+To see all the widgets that Tkintertoy supports, run ttgallery.py.
+As always, looking at the code can be very instructive.